Sarah Holst KjaerUniversitetslektor

 Om mig

-A large part of my research is also dedicated to culture-based experience innovation.
+A large part of my research is also dedicated to culture-based innovation in tourism- and (heritage) culture industries.
 I assist, do reports and run courses on how museums, county-, and city councils, and not least private experience businesses can place-make and develop their places through place-bound cultural expressions.
 How museums can play an active part in collaborating with the surrounding community when creating experience and identity in local societies is one of my main interests.
 This spills over into tourism and staycation studies: how does regional tourism-, experience-, and culture industry deal with the transformation of a place and how is it (sometimes not) guided by leisure behavior and various consumer desires such as meaning-making, relationships-building or the place-attachments of people?
 This part of my research-profile can be categorised as 'business ethnology within the culture- and tourism industries'.
 I do ethnographic fieldwork with a special interest in experience-, service-, and product innovation.
 How the actual conditions of the industry affect facilitating the visitors' cultural presuppositions and desires is also investigated and discussed.
 I too assist different societal groups in affecting urban and regional culture heritage transformation with a focus on community-driven place development and the power-structures in urban and regional transformation.
-As a result, I have written several publications within the field of business ethnology, experience innovation and consumer desires in a regional and urban experience setting.
+As a result, I have written publications within the field of business ethnology, experience innovation and consumer desires in a regional and urban experience setting.

 Undervisning